Key Points

 It is illegal in Virginia for anyone to grow more than four marijuana plants or sell marijuana grown in their private homes.
 It is also illegal for anyone to manufacture marijuana extracts from home-cultivated marijuana.
 Medical marijuana patients in Virginia can only purchase marijuana products from government-approved dispensaries.
 Virginia's Medical Cannabis Pharmaceutical Processor Program has licensed only four companies in different Health Service Areas of Virginia to cultivate, process, and sell medical marijuana to registered patients.

 The 2021 Republican takeover of the Virginia House led to the legislature failing to enable the reenactment clause required to establish the rules and regulations of adult-use sales in the Commonwealth.
-As a result, recreational cannabis is unavailable at dispensaries in Virginia in 2024.
+As a result, recreational cannabis is unavailable at dispensaries in Virginia in 2025.
 With democrats retaining the Virginia Senate and retaking the House at the November 2023 election, there is hope that the enabling clause will be passed.
-However, the Republican Governor, Glenn Youngkin, may refuse to sign it into law.
+However, the Republican Governor, Glenn Youngkin, vetoed a bill that passed the state legislature proposing a start date of May 1, 2025 for legal recreational cannabis sales in Virginia.

 Both medical marijuana and adult-use marijuana are legal in Virginia.
 The House of Delegates, through HB 2218, and the Senate, through SB 1333, voted in support of the use of extracts of marijuana for pharmaceutical purposes in 2021.
 The bill made Virginia the 34th state in the U.S. to enact a comprehensive medical cannabis law.
 Again, the House of Delegates voted in support of adult-use marijuana with HB 2312, and the Senate did the same with SB 1406.
 The signing of the bill into law by the governor in April made Virginia the 16th state in the United States and the first southern state to legalize the recreational use of marijuana.